opentechinstitute/commotion-docs/commotionwireless.net/docs/cck/installing-configuring/advanced-hardware-setups/index.md

     <li><strong>Mesh encryption password.</strong> The passwords must match across the network.
 You can also disable encryption across the network.</li>
 </ul>

 <p>The nodes connected to the modem or router should receive IP addresses and configure themselves as gateways.
-To ensure the nodes are receiving IP addresses, reboot each node after running Setup Wizard:</p>
+To ensure the nodes are receiving IP addresses, make sure each node is plugged into the switch, then reboot each node after running Setup Wizard:</p>

 <ol class="rteindent1">
     <li>Browse to <strong>Advanced -> System -> Reboot.</strong></li>